philamp/jellygrail/README.md

   - You can manage the virtual folder as if it were a real one (rename and move files the way you want).
   - Smart deletion of actual assets behind virtual files (including rclone cache files).

-- ✨✨ Native Kodi synchronization (with SQL custom ops)
+- ✨✨ Native Kodi synchronization (with SQL custom operations)
   - Merging of Movie versions
   - Merging of possibly splitted TV show
-  - MariaDB provided
+  - MariaDB server included
   - Use [this guide](https://github.com/philamp/jellygrail/wiki/Configure-Kodi-for-Jellygrail) to make sure it will work
     - Jellygrail log will tell you if it finds the database after Kodi has restarted.
-Only kodi can create the database.
+Only Kodi can create the database.

 > [!CAUTION]
 > Jellygrail is experimental and you should not submit any issues to the XBMC github using Jellygrail as it could disrupt the way Kodi works by dealing with the database directly !